elpaso/qgis-connect-plugin/docs/source/usage.rst

 .. figure:: img/ask-update.png
    :align: center

-   First Run wizard suggesting to automaticly update all plugins.
+   First Run wizard suggesting to automatically update all plugins.

 If you press the :guilabel:`Yes` button, all installed Boundless plugins will be updated automatically.
 If instead you chose to press the :guilabel:`No` button, pressed nothing else will happen.
 Notice that you can always update the plugins manually using the *Plugin Manager* (see :ref:'managing-plugins' for more details).